 Cheese and Milk Alternatives

-It isn’t just the milk in your tea or coffee that is causing issues, fans of cheese will also be upset to learn that these dairy products can lead to bad breath(3).
+It isn’t just the milk in your tea or coffee that is causing issues with bad breath.
+Fans of cheese will also be upset to learn that these dairy products can also lead to bad breath(3).
 Once cheese or milk has been eaten, the different proteins in them break down in our digestive tract within hours of being consumed.
 This releases pungent gases with a rotten-egg like smell which can then be expelled from our mouths.
 So, for those who consume milk and cheese daily, it could be worth switching to a good non-dairy substitute of each if you are struggling with bad breath.

 Vitamin C Laden Fruits